 Most Used Domains

 This view displays a table with the following details: Domain and the Total Hits.
-The data in this view updates every hour. - Investigate
+The data in this view updates every hour. -

 This view allows you to get DNS-related statistics on any domain you input in the search field.
 The view is split into 3 subsections:

 b.
-Predictive DNS Score - displays a maliciousness score based on an Artificial Intelligence algorithm (ranging from 0 to 100) that is corroborated with the presence of the domain (in question) on the Threat Prevention Endpoint blacklist (blacklist match).
+Predictive DNS Score - displays a maliciousness score based on an Artificial Intelligence algorithm (ranging from 0 to 100) that is corroborated with the presence of the domain (in question) on the DNS Security Endpoint blacklist (blacklist match).
 The higher the score, the higher the probability that the domain in question is infected.
 The Predictive DNS Score will showcase a Risk Level (None, Low, Medium, High, Critical) based on the above-mentioned score;

 c.
 DNS Statistics - displays a graphical representation of the daily number of hits for the chosen domain (the blue